KDE/documentation-develop-kde-org/source/components/checkbox.rst

 Behavior
 ~~~~~~~~

--  Checking a check box should always "enable" an option or change the
+-  Checking a checkbox should always "enable" an option or change the
    state of an option to "on".
 Checking a negative or disabling option
    is a double negative and causes confusion and errors.